 For going on the past nine years, our whole family has been deeply involved in an activity called Destination Imagination (commonly known as “DI”).
 While it can be difficult to describe to those who have never actually experienced it, it’s basically a creative, problem-solving, teamwork competition in which teams of 2 to 7 students work on intricate “challenges” together.
 Running from kindergarten through college levels, kids work their way through complex presentation requirements (like team-created theatrical lighting, research of various cultures and explorers, incorporating a “stock character” at the last minute, building robots, and so on…).
 There are seven categories of challenges to choose from that focus on things like science, structural engineering, fine arts, and more.

 The big catch?
 All solutions to the challenges must come entirely from the students.
 No outside help, whatsoever.
-This requirement means that any adult “manager” of a team must pretty much sit back and let the team research, collaborate, argue, build, and make decisions all on their own.
-Managers can ask lots of questions, print out materials, chauffeur shopping trips, and of course provide snacks for the hours-long practices leading up to the competition, but that’s it.
+This requirement means that any adult “manager” of a team must sit back and let the team research, collaborate, argue (lots of arguing), build, and make decisions all on their own.
+Managers are allowed to ask lots of questions, print out materials, chauffeur shopping trips, and of course provide snacks for the hours-long practices leading up to the competition, but that’s it.
 Support, but no suggestions.
 We can’t so much as pick up a paintbrush, cordless drill, or bottle of superglue.
 Teams and managers must sign a Declaration of Independence indicating their understanding the rules of “Interference” and agree to abide by them.
 Interestingly, what I have found with the groups I’ve managed is that the students don’t want the help anyway.
-They come to understand pretty quickly that they have the resourcefulness to solve the problems presented in their own way, and they feel pride in their independence.
+They come to understand pretty quickly that they have the resourcefulness to solve the problems presented in their own way, and they take a lot of pride in their independence.
 Teams I have had the honor to manage or observe have come up with far more creative and innovative solutions than I could ever have handed to them on a foam-core board platter.